damnArin/damnArin.github.io/_posts/2020-06-28-Bhanga Bangla - Bangla Hiphop - Mumble Rap.md

 You guys are angry with us, mad at us

 We eat lemons and leafy veggies.
+They mentioned spinach in their translation.

 Explanation: